Red Sox vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rafael Devers and the Boston Red Sox are ready for a matchup with Michael Conforto and the San Francisco Giants on Saturday at 7:15 PM ET.
+Triston Casas and the Boston Red Sox head into the final of a three-game series against Joc Pederson and the San Francisco Giants at Oracle Park, Sunday at 4:05 PM ET.

-The Giants are -145 moneyline favorites for this matchup with the Red Sox (+120).
-The over/under for the matchup is set at 7.5 runs.
+The Red Sox have been listed as -125 moneyline favorites for this matchup against the Giants (+105).
+An 8-run total has been set for this contest.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.